+Organizational Structure

+WRS Participating Employers

+WRS Funding

+WRS Benefits

-Organizational Structure WRS Participating Employers WRS Funding WRS Benefits Financial Condition of the WRS
+Financial Condition of the WRS

-Introduction
+Introduction =

-The WRS is a cost-sharing, multiple-employer, defined-benefit pension plan.
+The WRS is a cost-sharing, multiple-employer, definedbenefit pension plan.
 Created in January 1982, the Wisconsin Retirement System (WRS) is a cost-sharing, multiple-employer, defined-benefit pension plan that provides post-retirement financial benefits to participating employees, as well as disability and death benefits to participants and their beneficiaries.

-Approximately 613,900 individuals participated in the WRS on December 31, 2015, including: 256,100 (41.7 percent) active participants who were making contributions; 191,800 (31.2 percent) retired participants who were receiving WRS benefits; and 166,000 (27.1 percent) inactive participants, such as former employees, who were not yet receiving benefits and who were not required to make contributions.
+As of December 31, 2016, 622,123 individuals participated in the WRS, including:

+- 257,285 (41.3 percent) active participants who were making contributions; - 197,647 (31.8 percent) retired participants who were receiving WRS benefits; and - 167,191 (26.9 percent) inactive participants, such as former employees, who were not yet receiving benefits and who were not required to make contributions.

 ETF and SWIB work together to manage the WRS.

-The WRS is the ninth-largest public pension plan in the United States.
-As of December 31, 2015, the WRS had a fiduciary net position of \$88.5 billion, which represents resources available to pay pension benefits.
-ETF is responsible for managing the operations of the WRS that interact with employers and participants, including collecting contributions from and paying retirement benefits to WRS participants, and the State of Wisconsin Investment Board (SWIB) is responsible for managing WRS investments.
+The WRS is one of the ten largest public pension plans in the United States.
+As of December 31, 2016, the WRS had a \$92.6 billion fiduciary net position, which represents resources available to pay pension benefits.
+ETF is responsible for managing the operations of the WRS that interact with employers and participants, including collecting contributions from and paying retirement benefits to WRS participants.
+The State of Wisconsin Investment Board (SWIB) is responsible for managing WRS investments.
 ETF and SWIB work closely together to ensure the solvency and long-term future of the WRS.